ArtemisSoftware/Atlas-Locations/README.md

 App that tracks the distance between the user current location and X amount of meters.
 The app has two screens.
 One to track and another to show pins on the map

-In order to use the app you should introduce your own api key on the manifest file.
+In order to use the map you should introduce your own api key on the manifest file.
 To change the distance change the variable VALID_DISTANCE_BETWEEN_PINS on the file LocationHelper

 When a location is found you can check it on a map and on a bottom sheet for more details.